Designing experimental places and spaces - a virtual indepth journey

 For whom?

-As part of a dedicated group of engaged entrepreneurs, designers, researchers and handpicked professionals, you’ll meet the makers and doers behind four experimental places – and gain access to a vibrant global network of the DRRS program, committed to healthier ways of living and working, while contributing to some of society’s most pressing challenges.
+Are you dreaming of (co)creating a lab, a space or place to experiment in and at?
+Do you envision to design and prototype interventions and solutions for addressing pressing problems?
+At DEPS you can meet the makers and doers behind diverse experimental places and spaces – and gain first- hand advice on what works and what doesn't.
+Access the vibrant global network of the DRRS program, committed to healthier ways of living and working, while contributing to some of society’s most pressing challenges.

-Spanning backgrounds in academia, NGOs, startups, and public institutions, participants bring a rich tapestry of insights that deepen the embodied learning on site.
-This diversity not only enriches the experience but also helps expand your personal network and broaden your understanding of systemic transformation in practice.
+Participants from diverse backgrounds gain a rich tapestry of insights into founders' experiences.
+This diversity not only enriches the experience but also helps to expand personal networks and broaden your understanding of systemic transformation in practice.

 DRRS elective for the MAS program?